agbeltran/jsonldschema/source/semDiff/semDiffUsage.rst

 ============================================
-How to ompare a set of JSON schemas: code example
+How to compare a set of JSON schemas: code example
 ============================================

 The following code demonstrates how compare set of JSON schemas using the classes defined in this python package.